-There have been quite a few complaints of the Windows 8/8.1 and 10 Mail app not being able to sync with Email accounts and not being able to send or receive any Emails, greeting the user with an error message along the lines of We’re having a problem downloading messages.
+There have been quite a few complaints about the Windows 8/8.1 and 10 Mail app being unable to sync with email accounts or send and receive any emails.
+It presents the user with an error message along the lines of, ‘We’re having a problem downloading messages.
 Try again later.
-Error code 0x8007274c and 0x80072726.
-The average computer user certainly needs to be able to send and receive Emails, and seeing as though the Mail app is a pretty handy Email client at the disposal of all Windows 8/8.1 and 10 users, this issue is of the utmost urgency.
+Error code 0x8007274c and 0x80072726.‘ The average computer user certainly needs to send and receive emails.
+Given that the Mail app is a handy email client available to all Windows 8/8.1 and 10 users, this issue is of utmost urgency.

 The following are the various methods that you can use to fix any issues involving Email syncing/sending/receiving problems in relation to error code 0x8007274c and 0x80072726.

 Method 1: Disable the third-party firewall that you are using